(Sources mentioned in brackets)

 Me Alice: At the beginning of December Shep and Joey left for New York and stopped paying rent on 2001 Ivar.
 We all packed it in and went home to Phoenix.

-Nov 1st `69 The Grande Ballroom, Detroit, MI (w/ The Amboy Dukes, SRC, Richmond) (Eye Witness)
+Nov 1st `69 The Grande Rivera, Detroit, MI (w/ The Amboy Dukes, SRC, Richmond) (Eye Witness)

-Dec 29th '69 The Chicago Pop Festival, Aragon Ballroon, Chicago, IL (w/ Howlin' Wolf, Coven, the Stooges, HotSetUp (?), Baby Huey, Mason Proffit, Rotary Connection, Bangor Flying Circus, Bob Seeger, MC 5, Pacific Gas and Electric, and Litter)
+Dec 29th '69 The Chicago Pop Festival, Aragon Ballroom, Chicago, IL (w/ Howlin' Wolf, Coven, the Stooges, HotSetUp (?), Baby Huey, Mason Proffit, Rotary Connection, Bangor Flying Circus, Bob Seeger, MC 5, Pacific Gas and Electric, and Litter) -The Aragon Ballroom was the original name for the same venue as The Cheetah Club.
+It reverted to the name in June 1968.

 Dec 31st `69 Toronto Masonic Temple Auditorium (formerly The Rock Pile) New Years Eve (w/ Teegarden & Vanwinkle, Keith McKie, Moonshine)(Me Alice mention and ticket exists) "and from there to Detroit."
 [Ticket1] [Ticket 2]